Voyeurism (Peeping Tom) - Florida Statute 810.14 | West Palm Beach Criminal Defense Lawyer

 This crime is a first-degree misdemeanor.
 It is punishable up to 365 days in jail and a $1,000 fine.

 These cases can be defended.
-If you or a loved one have been arrested and charged with drug trafficking, call our law offices to schedule a free 15 minute case strategy.
+If you or a loved one have been arrested and charged with drug trafficking, call our law offices to schedule a 5 minute free consultation.
 We need to hear your version of the story so we can craft a defense strategy to your case.
 We will take depositions of the officers involved and request evidence from the prosecutor to see what evidence they have against you.
 After reviewing the evidence, we will present to you your options: we can take the case to trial, negotiate a plea deal, or negotiate that the case be dropped.

 Not all cases can be dropped, dismissed, or acquitted; sometimes the facts and evidence are against the defendant.
 In these situations, our West Palm Beach criminal defense attorneys will continue to keep on fighting to get you the best result possible to your case by creating a mitigation package which we will present to the prosecutor and judge to persuade them to lessen your sentence.